MileHacker Logo

 • Licensed taxis (white/black, meter) found on street, at stands (train station), or by phone.
 Fares metered.

-• Uber operates in Leuven, offering fare estimates and payment without cashs.
+• Uber operates in Leuven, offering fare quotes plus payment methods without cashs.

 • Always use licensed taxis or reputable apps for safety.

-• A short taxi ride in the downtown area costs approximately €10-€20.
+• A short taxi ride within the city center costs approximately €10-€20.

 Walking & Cycling